Co-Founder, Lead Facilitator

 - Special Ed Itinerant Teacher (SEIT) in Westchester County preschools and homes

-- Head teacher – innovative inclusion classroom for 3–5 year olds in New Rochelle, NY
+- Head teacher—innovative inclusion classroom for 3–5 year olds in New Rochelle, NY

 Katharine’s substantive knowledge of behavior intervention strategies and her intuitive nature allow her to easily establish a strong rapport with young children.
 By recognizing and respecting children’s different learning styles, Katharine helps to build on strengths and enable transitions to less restrictive environments.
 Through ongoing communication with parents she facilitates reinforcement of skills in home and community settings.
 She has a natural love for working with young children and an inherent ability to leverage a child’s strengths to foster success.

-As the parent of two sons, ages fifteen and nineteen, she brings a valuable real life perspective to the education process.
+As the parent of two young adult sons, she brings a valuable real life perspective to the education process.
 She believes that a combination factors; family, community, and schools, interact to help children reach their full potential.
 Katharine has been extensively involved in her community as a recreational soccer coach for over ten years and has organized annual blood drives with elementary school children.
 She served as the Special Education PTA co-president and liaison to parents at the preschool/elementary school level.
 Katharine enjoys gardening, cooking, and canning her own jams and pickles.
 Her creativity and enthusiasm carry over to her work with young children engaging them in enriching activities to help them reach their full potential.
 As recently stated by a parent: “In one short year, Katharine single-handedly taught our son skills that triggered an enormous growth in his cognitive and motor abilities, as well as his self esteem.”

 She began her teaching career as an elementary teacher in a multi-cultural inner city school, teaching first and third grade.
 There she developed and implemented curriculums in all content areas for four years.
 She designed and integrated thematic units and fostered student development in socialization skills and language development through cooperative learning.
 Carmella’s career as an educator has culminated in her role as co-founder/program facilitator at Confident Kid Club.